+Origination of a loan by a Direct Loan Program school

+(A) The student's estimated financial assistance for that period; and

+(B) In the case of a Direct Subsidized Loan, the borrower's expected family contribution for that period.

-- (5)(i) A school determines a Direct Subsidized or Direct Unsubsidized Loan amount in accordance with §685.203. - (ii) When prorating a loan amount for a student enrolled in a program of study with less than a full academic year remaining, the school need not recalculate the amount of the loan if the number of hours for which an eligible student is enrolled changes after the school originates the loan. - (6) The date of loan origination is the date a school creates the electronic loan origination record. - (7) If a student has received a determination of need for a Direct Subsidized Loan that is \$200 or less, a school may choose not to originate a Direct Subsidized Loan for that student and to include the amount as part of a Direct Unsubsidized Loan. - (8) A school may refuse to originate a Direct Subsidized, Direct Unsubsidized, or Direct PLUS Loan or may reduce the borrower's determination of need for the loan if the reason for that action is documented and provided to the borrower in writing, and if- - (i) The determination is made on a case-bycase basis; - (ii) The documentation supporting the determination is retained in the student's file; - (iii) The school does not engage in any pattern or practice that results in a denial of a borrower's access to Direct Loans because of the borrower's race, gender, color, religion, national origin, age, disability status, or income.
+(5)(i) A school determines a Direct Subsidized or Direct Unsubsidized Loan amount in accordance with §685.203.

+(ii) When prorating a loan amount for a student enrolled in a program of study with less than a full academic year remaining, the school need not recalculate the amount of the loan if the number of hours for which an eligible student is enrolled changes after the school originates the loan.

+(6) The date of loan origination is the date a school creates the electronic loan origination record.

+(7) If a student has received a determination of need for a Direct Subsidized Loan that is \$200 or less, a school may choose not to originate a Direct Subsidized Loan for that student and to include the amount as part of a Direct Unsubsidized Loan.

+(8) A school may refuse to originate a Direct Subsidized, Direct Unsubsidized, or Direct PLUS Loan or may reduce the borrower's determination of need for the loan if the reason for that action is documented and provided to the borrower in writing, and if-

+(i) The determination is made on a case-by-case basis;

+(ii) The documentation supporting the determination is retained in the student's file; and

+(iii) The school does not engage in any pattern or practice that results in a denial of a borrower's access to Direct Loans because of the borrower's race, gender, color, religion, national origin, age, disability status, or income.

-- (9) A school may not assess a fee for the completion or certification of any Direct Loan Program forms or information or for the origination of a Direct Loan. - (10)(i) The minimum period of enrollment for which a school may originate a Direct Loan is- - (A) At a school that measures academic progress in credit hours and uses a semester, trimester, or quarter system, or that has terms that are substantially equal in length with no term less than nine weeks in length, a single academic term (e.g., a semester or quarter); or - (B) Except as provided in paragraph (a)(10)(ii) or (iii) of this section, Aat a school that measures academic progress in clock hours, or measures academic progress in credit hours but does not use a semester, trimester, or quarter system and does not have terms that are substantially equal in length with no term less than nine weeks in length, the lesser of- - (1) The length of the student's program (or the remaining portion of that program if the student has less than the full program remaining) at the school; or - (2) The academic year as defined by the school in accordance with 34 CFR 668.3. - (ii) For a student who transfers into a school with credit or clock hours from another school and the prior school originated a loan for a period of enrollment that overlaps the period of enrollment at the new school, the new school may originate a loan for the remaining portion of the program or academic year.
+(9) A school may not assess a fee for the completion or certification of any Direct Loan Program forms or information or for the origination of a Direct Loan.

+(10)(i) The minimum period of enrollment for which a school may originate a Direct Loan is-

+(A) At a school that measures academic progress in credit hours and uses a semester, trimester, or quarter system, or that has terms that are substantially equal in length with no term less than nine weeks in length, a single academic term (e.g., a semester or quarter); or

+(B) Except as provided in paragraph (a)(10)(ii) or (iii) of this section, Aat a school that measures academic progress in clock hours, or measures academic progress in credit hours but does not use a semester, trimester, or quarter system and does not have terms that are substantially equal in length with no term less than nine weeks in length, the lesser of-

+(1) The length of the student's program (or the remaining portion of that program if the student has less than the full program remaining) at the school; or Subpart C-Requirements, Standards, and Payments for Direct Loan Program Schools §685.301 Origination of a loan by a Direct Loan Program school

+(2) The academic year as defined by the school in accordance with 34 CFR 668.3.

+(ii) For a student who transfers into a school from another school and the prior school originated a loan for a period of enrollment that overlaps the period of enrollment at the new school, the new school may originate a loan for the remaining portion of the program or academic year.
 In this case the school may originate a loan for an amount that does not exceed the remaining balance of the student's annual loan limit.
-[SEE ISSUE

-PAPER #7 FOR PROPOSED CHANGES IN THIS PARAGRAPH.]